Blackwell Picks Favorites:

 The 4090 is actually one of the clearest charts here.

-GPU-6 is the conservative, practically same-as-baseline accuracy pick.
-GPU-5, though, holds essentially baseline quality while adding a meaningful speed boost.
+GPU-8 is the conservative, practically same-as-baseline quality pick.
+GPU-7, though, holds essentially baseline quality while adding a meaningful speed boost.

 So on the 4090: